Original Cyber Vulnerability Research

 OT:ICEFALL - A Decade of Insecure-by-Design Practices in OT

-Forescout’s Vedere Labs has discovered a set of 56 vulnerabilities affecting devices from 10 operational technology (OT) vendors caused by insecure-by-design practices in OT.
+Forescout’s Vedere Labs has discovered a total of 59 vulnerabilities affecting devices from 12 operational technology (OT) vendors caused by insecure-by-design practices in OT.
 The affected products are known to be prevalent in industries such as oil and gas, chemical, nuclear, power generation and distribution, manufacturing, water treatment and distribution, mining, and building automation.
-Many of these products are sold as “secure by design” or have been certified with OT security standards.

 In this report, Vedere Labs demonstrates R4IoT: a proof of concept for next-generation ransomware that exploits IoT devices for initial access, targets IT devices to deploy ransomware and cryptominers, and leverages poor OT security practices to cause physical disruption to business operations.